Lotidae

-The Lotidae are a family of cod-like fishes commonly known as lings or rocklings.
-They are found in the Arctic, Atlantic, and Pacific Oceans.
-Except for a few species of Gaidropsarus, all are restricted to the Northern Hemisphere.
+The Lotidae are a family of cod-like fishes commonly known as hakes or burbots.
+They are found in the Arctic and Atlantic Oceans, and some freshwater habitats throughout the temperate Northern Hemisphere.
 All species are marine, except for the burbot, Lota lota, found in rivers and lakes in northern Europe, Siberia, and North America.
 They are important commercial and game fish species.

+Members of the Gaidropsaridae were previously also placed in this family.

+The fossil genus †Palaeomolva Daniltshenko, 1947 is known from the Miocene.